aavishkar200603/edtech-platform-architecture/docs/MIGRATION.md

 # AWS-Native Migration Documentation

----

 # Overview

-This project evolved from a self-managed asynchronous worker architecture toward an AWS-native serverless event-driven architecture.
+This document describes the evolution of the Event-Driven EdTech Learning Platform from a self-managed asynchronous processing architecture to an AWS-native serverless event-processing architecture.

-The migration demonstrates the transition from self-managed infrastructure toward managed cloud-native event processing systems.
+The migration was implemented to demonstrate how event-driven systems can evolve from self-managed worker infrastructure toward managed cloud-native services while preserving asynchronous processing capabilities.

 ---

+# Business Context

+The platform generates analytics events from learner activities such as:

+- Course enrollments
+- Video consumption
+- Learning progress updates
+- Course completions
+- Ratings and reviews

+These events are processed asynchronously to avoid impacting user-facing application performance.

+---

 # Initial Architecture

-## Self-Managed Queue System
+## Self-Managed Event Processing

+Version 1 used BullMQ, Redis, and dedicated worker services for asynchronous event processing.

 ```text
 Backend API